 Volunteers contribute almost 100,000 hours to Alberta's parks system annually.
 They bring talent, enthusiasm and new ideas that enrich our program and help us achieve our goals.
 We recognize and appreciate the efforts of every volunteer.
 However, we present achievement awards to celebrate special individuals and organizations who exceed expectations and inspire us all.

-There are so many volunteers and volunteer iniaitives throughout the province, we need we need your help.
+There are many volunteers and initiatives throughout the province, so we need your help to identify deserving nominees.
 Tell us about the individuals and organizations who go above and beyond volunteering in Alberta's parks system.
 Nomination submissions are encouraged from anyone.
-To nominate, please
+To nominate, please:

 Both the successful nominees and their nominators will be invited to the awards banquet.